 Donations made to the Community Service Scholarship Program are restricted to this program and will enable us to increase the number of scholarships that are awarded on an annual basis.
 Thank you for your support!

-Gail Carruthers, Community Service Scholarship Chairman
+Nancy Hetrick, Community Scholarship Chairman